royzwambag/goread/README.md

 func main() {
     // Get information from an author with given goodreads id
-    // This method will return an `AuthorList` struct which contains
+    // This method will return an `Author` struct which contains
     // all the data about the author goread.AuthorInfo(18541)